 Simply by asking for employee feedback, you are improving employee relations between management and workers.

 Employee relations are improved knowing that your voice is being heard and that you have the right to ‘speak up’.
 For many companies, leaders see pulse surveys as a way to start conversations with individual employees and teams on improving morale.

 Reduced time in completion

-Unlike the traditional annual employee survey that an organization may use, these pulse surveys are intentionally fast to complete, reducing the traditional financial and time costs for organisations to survey their staff.
+Unlike the traditional annual employee survey that an organisation may use, these pulse surveys are intentionally fast to complete, reducing the traditional financial and time costs for organisations to survey their staff.

-For example, the typical completion time for recipients of 6Q surveys is around two minutes (based on over 500 employees in a number of companies).
-If an organization had a survey cadence (frequency) of every two weeks, this means that each employee spends less than hour per year completing these surveys.
+For example, the typical completion time for recipients of 6Q surveys is around 90 seconds (based on over 1,100 employees in a number of companies).
+If an organisation had a survey cadence (frequency) of every two weeks, this means that each employee spends less than hour per year completing these surveys.